12 of 31 results for "extinction"

 Video

-In Christmas Island: The March of the Red Crabs, watch as millions of red crabs face an unexpected threat to their annual migration — yellow crazy ants, which were introduced to the island by humans.
+In The March of the Christmas Island Red Crabs, narrator Sir David Attenborough describes how millions of red crabs face an unexpected threat to their annual migration — yellow crazy ants, which were introduced to the island by humans.
 The ants disrupt the crabs' journey, potentially affecting the island's ecosystem and the crabs' survival.
 This video is excerpted from BBC’s Planet Earth II, a breathtaking documentary series that highlights the natural wonders of our planet.